-Happily the kids disappear into the garden and Mr GG and I are left to sample the wines.
+Happily, the kids disappear into the garden and Mr GG and I are left to sample the wines.
 We are greeted by Bruce, one of the owners of the vineyard and he goes through the selection of wines with us.
 This is something I love about visiting little boutique vineyards.
-In a lot of cases you are speaking with the person responsible for everything from planting the initial vines, to blending the wines.
+In a lot of cases, you are speaking with the person responsible for everything from planting the initial vines, to blending the wines.
 My appreciation of wine has come directly from these amazing people.

-In all we tried about ten different wines, and at the risk of sounding like a total soak, I enjoyed them all.
-Obviously I had my favourites but they were all appealing.
+In all, we tried about ten different wines, and at the risk of sounding like a total soak, I enjoyed them all.
+Obviously, I had my favourites but they were all appealing.

 The vineyard also boasts a range of condiments which sounded absolutely delicious.
 Some of the recipes have been passed down in the family for over 100 years.
-The range includes both sweet and savoury condiments, and uses fruit fresh from the vineyard.
+The range includes both sweet and savoury condiments and uses fruit fresh from the vineyard.